 Customer service is an important part of the lending process, so you want a lending marketplace that will help you through the experience.
 Lendio has good support over the phone and through the site’s online email form or via social media links like Facebook, Twitter, Google+, and LinkedIn.
 They even have a blog and FAQ section in case you want to go it on your own.

-However, something that Torro is famously known for is how wonderfully comfortable their whole process is, due in no small part to their customer service.
-In addition to the same phone, email, and social media services, Torro also provides live chat, something that no online business should be without.
-This service allows customers the availability to ask questions and receive answers instantly via a comfortable and easy format.
-Torro even has excellent customer reviews online singing the praises of the customer service and overall experience, something that is hard to come by in the financial industry of today.
+However, something that Torro is known for is how comfortable their whole process is, due in no small part to their customer service.
+In addition to the same phone, email, and social media services, Torro also provides live chat.
+This service allows customers to ask questions and receive answers instantly via a comfortable and easy format.
+Torro has excellent customer reviews online of the customer service and overall experience.

 Lendio offers ten different types of business loans, making it easier to find a lender who's willing to work with your needs, works with companies that have been in business for as little as 3 months, an A+ BBB rating, and has been featured in Forbes, CNBC, and Entrepreneur.
 Something else that is unique about Lendio is the fact that you can take out different loans for different purposes from different lenders simultaneously.

 Torro should not be discredited, though.
 With this service, businesses can gain approval without any prior business experience or lengthy financial history, a real boon for startups or small businesses that don’t have those kinds of records to back them up.
 Torro even has a dedicated section within their business loans offerings for idea-based ventures.
 These loans are specifically geared towards businesses that have little or no financial structures in place, only the vaguest future projections, and little expense and return expectations.